 Crackheads hustle 4 days straight to get a rock.
 No sleep and no food.— Ed Latimore (@EdLatimore) October 31, 2018

 Don't get outworked by a crackhead.

-Perhaps my frequent tweets about crackheads is what’s caused it, but for some reason people are always asking me about what supplements I recommend.
+Perhaps my frequent tweets about crackheads are what’s caused it, but for some reason, people are always asking me about what supplements I recommend.

 First off: Don’t do crack.

 Second: I’m not a supplement expert.
 If you want the super scientific and rigorous advice of someone like Tim Ferriss, who’s always experimenting with new stuff, you’ve come to the wrong place.